COMP3180-23s2/comp3180-final-project-EJ-Corp/README.md

     Context Free Grammar - A grammar isnt code.
 Grammars are a common technique in software engineering, basically a set of rules (recursive) used to generate patterns.
 In my case this will be the template/loose generation rules the algorith should follow.

+        DOcumenting supplemeting this on how to translate it for people unfamiliar with grammars.

+        Evaluation:
+            Write everything down - look outside all food if nothing happens plan ahead.